Fotografiska: Operations

+Current locations

+Fotografiska Stockholm

 Fotografiska is housed at Stadsgården, in a former customs house in the Art Nouveau style dating from 1906 and has amenities typical of a museum: exhibit space, bistro, café, bar, conference rooms, museum shop, gallery, and event spaces.
 As of 2020, it drew more than 500,000 visitors each year.
 Designed by Ferdinand Boberg, the building is listed as of cultural interest.